mattetti/merb_babel/README.markdown

 Localizations are loaded from the localization files.

 Localization files are simple yaml files that get loaded in memory.
-By default MerbAbel will look in ./lang for localization files.
-The default location is defined in Merb::Plugins.config[:merb_abel][:localization_dirs] and can be overwritten.
+By default Merb_babel will look in ./lang for localization files.
+The default location is defined in Merb::Plugins.config[:merb_babel][:localization_dirs] and can be overwritten.
 Also, you can add more folders to look for by calling:

     add_localization_dir(path_with_more_localization_files)